-Betty McKay is a former Classic LifeCare Nursing Supervisor.
-She was diagnosed with breast cancer in the summer of 2008.
+Betty McKay, a former Classic LifeCare Nursing Supervisor, was diagnosed with breast cancer in 2008.

-Betty had a Lumpectomy soon after– she laughed as she told us that the surgeon wanted take a little more, and then a little more still, until she finally caved and told them they may as well take the whole breast!
+Betty had a Lumpectomy soon after.
+She laughed as she told us that the surgeon wanted to take a little more, and then a little more still, until she finally caved and told them they may as well take the whole breast!
 Betty then had a full mastectomy.

 This was followed by six treatments of chemotherapy and a tough time emotionally and physically as she watched all her hair go.

 With her weight dropping, and humour as her foil, Betty suggested that the chemo was helping her get “bikini-ready” for a trip she and her husband were planning.

 Betty took a full year off from Classic LifeCare and returned in the fall of 2009 to work part-time.
 She was determined to build up her hours again, as she regained her strength.
 At that time her parents’ health was suffering meaning she was spread pretty thin between work, home and Camrose, where her parents lived.